Table of Contents

 Other than this, students should be really patient with themselves, and keep an open mind.
 If you think you can’t learn the language, that is not true!
 You can – you just have to find the best resources and methods that will work for you.
 You have the ability to learn a language – everyone has (but for a few exceptions).

-James: Besides your courses, what other resources do you recommend your students use?
+James: Outside of your own courses, what kinds of resources do you usually recommend to your students?

 Mia: I recommend that my students use all the resources that work for them.
 There is no right or wrong, and mixing and matching is alright:)